-While we know these trays will make serving your deviled eggs a breeze, we can't guarantee you'll be admiring your work for long.
-Deviled eggs disappear mighty quick at any Southern event, getting swiped left and right by snacking husbands and running children.
+While these two pieces will make serving your deviled eggs a breeze, we can't guarantee you'll be admiring your work for long.
+Deviled eggs disappear mighty quick at any Southern event.